If an orthopaedic injury has set you back, we'll help you move forward

 Orthopaedic injuries may also be sustained:

-- Through overuse, where carrying out the same activity on a continuous basis for long periods may cause soft tissue damage such as repetitive strain injury.
+- Through overuse, where carrying out the same activity on a continuous basis for long periods may cause soft tissue damage such as Repetitive Strain Injury (RSI).

 For the purposes of making a successful claim, the cause of the injury is significant.
 It must be shown that the accident was caused by another party's act or negligence, and that the accident in question was the cause of the orthopaedic injury.